apache/parquet-format/Encodings.md

 ##### Fast Rounding (informative)

 `fast_round` recovers the integer intended by `value * 10^e * 10^(-f)` — which
-carries floating-point rounding noise — by rounding it to the nearest integer, without a division or a call to a library rounding function.
-It is **not**
-normative: as noted above, an encoder MAY use any rounding method, since values that do not round-trip under the normative decode are stored as exceptions.
+carries floating-point rounding noise — by rounding it to the nearest integer (ties to even), without a division or a call to a library rounding function.
+It is **not** normative: an encoder MAY use any rounding method, since values that do not round-trip under the normative decode are stored as exceptions.

-The technique relies on a "magic number" — a power of two whose [binade](https://en.wikipedia.org/wiki/Binade) has a unit in the last place (ULP) of exactly 1.0 — so that adding then subtracting it discards the fractional bits and leaves a nearest (ties-to-even) integer.
-Implementations vary: some apply it directly in a single branch-free form; others add a sign test so that both positive and negative values land in a binade with ULP 1.0:
+The technique adds then subtracts a "magic number" (a power of two large enough to discard the fractional bits), leaving the nearest integer.
+Implementations vary: some apply it in a single branch-free form, others add a sign test.

 | Type   | Magic Number                      | Formula (value &ge; 0)           | Formula (value &lt; 0)           |
 |--------|-----------------------------------|----------------------------------|----------------------------------|
 | FLOAT  | 2^23 = 8,388,608                 | `(int32_t)((value + magic) - magic)` | `(int32_t)((value - magic) + magic)` |
 | DOUBLE | 2^52 = 4,503,599,627,370,496     | `(int64_t)((value + magic) - magic)` | `(int64_t)((value - magic) + magic)` |

-The `value ± magic` operations are floating-point, not integer, arithmetic; only the final cast converts to an integer.
-The arithmetic should be evaluated in the value's own precision (FLOAT in binary32, DOUBLE in binary64), because it relies on `value ± magic` landing in a binade where the ULP equals 1.0, which holds only in the matching precision — evaluating a FLOAT computation in double precision, for example, places `8,388,608` in a binade whose ULP is far below 1.0 and no rounding occurs.
+The `value ± magic` operations must be evaluated in the value's own precision (FLOAT in binary32, DOUBLE in binary64); only the final cast converts to an integer.

-Each form has a limited valid domain — roughly (-2^23, 2^23) for floats and (-2^52, 2^52) for doubles with the sign-test form, and a different range for the branch-free form — and the two disagree on some inputs (for instance, the branch-free form is exact for some large-magnitude values where the sign-test form is off by one, and vice versa).
-Because any value a given variant rounds incorrectly is stored as an exception, the choice never affects correctness — only compression ratio — which is why it is left to the encoder rather than mandated.
+The two forms round some large-magnitude inputs differently, but since any value that fails to round-trip is stored as an exception, the choice affects only compression ratio, never correctness.

 ##### Parameter Selection